godotengine/godot-docs/tutorials/2d/particle_systems_2d.rst

 .. image:: /img/paranim8.gif

-Tangential Acceleration
+Tangential acceleration
 -----------------------

 This acceleration will use the tangent vector to the center.
-Combined with Radial Acceleration can do nice effects.
+Combining with radial acceleration can do nice effects.

 .. image:: /img/paranim9.gif